mobizt/Firebase-ESP8266/README.md

    /**
    * Post or append/create new child node float data.
-   * \param dataObj - FirebaseData object that requred for internal works.
+   * \param dataObj - FirebaseData object that required for internal works.
    * \param path - Parent node path to be append.
    * \param floatValue - Float value to be append.
    * \return The operating status.
 TTrue for success operation and False for failed operation.